 Finally, he became the first goalkeeper to score in the Eredivisie since 2005 during his team's second match against Excelsior on Aug.
 17, 2014.
 However, Erik Cummins failed to keep Deventer-based club Go Ahead Eagles from staying in the top flight.

 But almost every goal pales in comparison to what unfolded at Brunton Park on May 8, 1999.
-Carlisle United hosted Plymouth Argyle with one simple task: win or be out of England's Football League.
+Carlisle United hosted Plymouth Argyle with a straightforward task: win or be out of England's Football League.

-Glass and all the goalkeepers who have scored a goal proved that it is not always in the name of what makes a great goalkeeper.
+Goal-scoring goalkeepers proved that it is not always in the name of what makes a great goalkeeper.
 Scoring is a rare feat and at times, may turn out to be the difference in surviving football, but in a match and to avoid relegation.
 There are risks for goalkeepers to score, but the rewards are priceless.

 - GOALKEEPER Martin Hansen scores incredible backheel goal to snatch shock draw against PSV Eindhoven!